opportunities

 Current statistics for Marion County show that:

-• 29% of families are designated as Asset Limited, Income Constrained, Employed (ALICE) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);
+• 36% of families are designated as Asset Limited, Income Constrained, Employed (ALICE, 2024) — households that earn above the Federal Poverty Level (FPL) but cannot afford the basic cost of living in their county (United Way);

-• While the Indianapolis Public School district currently offers all meals free of charge for families, 68.9% of families would be eligible for free or reduced lunch (NICHE);
+• While the Indianapolis Public School district currently offers all meals free of charge for families, 69.7% of families would be eligible for free or reduced lunch (NICHE, 2024);

-• As over 60% of youth in Marion County identify as minorities (IYI), KDO reaches students from all different backgrounds.
+• As over 65% of youth in Marion County identify as racial or ethnic minorities (IYI, 2025), KDO reaches students from all different racial and ethnic backgrounds, particularly those who identify as Hispanic, Black, and Multiracial.

 pedagogy